wos-if/terminal-adventure-game/README.md

 An adventure game that runs completely in terminal based off Apex Legends.

 ## Usage
-Either use the repl.it or clone the repo and run `make`.
+Either use the repl.it or clone the repo and run `make` (or just run main.py).

 ## Notes
 The dev folder contains map and the code can be found in the src file.